Adrodoc/claiming-heads/README.md

     }) ]])
     ```
     The following options are supported:
     * **datastore**: (Vec3) This is the position of the command block that is used as a storage device.
-The Claiming Heas spell will store the claiming locations, sizes, and owners there.
+The Claiming Heads spell will store the claiming locations, sizes, and owners there.
     * **claimingWidth**: (Numeric) This defines the size of newly claimed areas.
-It's the distance from the center to the norther, southern, western, and eastern border of the area.
+It's the distance measured in meters from the center to the northern, southern, western, and eastern border of the area.
 Please note that this only affects new claims.
     * **restictCreativePlayer**: (boolean) This defines whether creative players are prevented from building in claimed areas.
 Valid values are *true* and *false*.
-    * **claimingFrequency**: (numeric) This defines the number of game ticks that the Claiming Heads spell waits between two consecutive  checks of the all player positions.
+    * **claimingFrequency**: (numeric) This defines the number of game ticks that the Claiming Heads spell waits between two consecutive  checks of the player positions.
-    * **funcCanClaimPos**: (function) This defines a predicate function on a given position (Vec3) that should return a boolean value that defines whether anybody can claim that position in principle.
+    * **funcCanClaimPos**: (function) This defines a predicate function on a given position (Vec3) that should return a boolean value that decides whether anybody can claim that position in principle.

 5. **Restart the Server**